raml-org/raml-spec/versions/raml-10/raml-10.md

 ## Annotations

 Annotations provide a mechanism to extend the API specification with metadata beyond the metadata already defined in this RAML 1.0 specification.
-Annotations can also be used to add properties to the built-in RAML properties in certain locations within the RAML specification.
+Annotations can also be used to add properties to the built-in RAML nodes in certain locations within the RAML specification.
 Processors MAY support certain annotations to add additional specificity to the API description, enable tooling such as testing, support API repositories and API discovery, and so on.
 Processors MAY ignore any and all annotations.

-Annotations used in an API specification MUST be declared in a root-level annotationTypes property.
+Annotations used in an API specification MUST be declared in a root-level annotationTypes node.
 Annotations can have values, which are defined and constrained in annotation type declarations.
 Processors can then rely on the declarations to ensure annotation values meet expectations.

 The following example shows various annotation type declarations and the application of the annotations to an API definition.